Tuna: True species

 The "true" tunas are those that belong to the genus Thunnus.
 Until recently, it was thought that there were seven Thunnus species, and that Atlantic bluefin tuna and Pacific bluefin tuna were subspecies of a single species.
-In 1999, Collette established that based on both molecular and morphological considerations, they are in fact distinct species.
+In 1999, B.B.
+Collette established that based on both molecular and morphological considerations, they are in fact distinct species.

-The genus Thunnus is further classified into two subgenera: Thunnus (Thunnus) (the bluefin group), and Thunnus (Neothunnus) (the yellowfin group).
+The genus Thunnus is further divided into two subgenera: Thunnus (Thunnus) (the bluefin group), and Thunnus (Neothunnus) (the yellowfin group).